aadishj19/Belgium-Pollutants-Data/README.md

 ## Data

-The air pollution data is sourced from Kaggle: [click here](https://www.kaggle.com/datasets/bouweceunen/air-quality-belgium/data)
+The air pollution data is sourced from Kaggle.

 - `City`: The name of the city
 - `Location`: The specific location within the city